Ephraim-Kamau/triangle-tracker/README.md

 #### 15/2/2019
 #### By **Ephraim Kamau**

+#### Setup Information
+Ensure you have JavaScript installed in order to ensure the program runs.

 ## Description of the Triangle Tracker program
 <p>I built an application that helps us know whether a triangle is isosceles, equilateral, scalene or NOT a triangle at all.
 Some points to note are: